TehShrike/resume/readme.md

 *TypeScript, Vue, Postgres, Cloudflare Workers*

-Developed an email editor to replace a third-party whitelabeled editor.
+Developed an email editor (think the interface you use to create emails in MailChimp or similar marketing email senders) to replace a third-party whitelabeled editor.

 ### T.Rex Arms (ecommerce, fulfillment, manufacturing in the firearm accessories industry), 2020-2023